wpichler/connector-magento/connector_magento_dropoffsite/README.rst

 Magento Connector - Delivery with drop-off site
 ====================================================

-Glue module between Magento Connector and Partner first name / last name.
+Glue module between Magento Connector and delivery dropoff site.

+The entry point 'relaiscolis/getRelaisInfo' needs to exist in your API

 Installation
 ============